Nikolaj-K/hatcher-reading-group-notes/README.md

-\subsubsection*{Contractible space} A Topological Space is called Contractible iff the identity map on the space is homotopic to a constant map.
+\subsubsection*{Contractible space} A Topological Space is called Contractible iff the identity map on the space is homotopic to a constant map, that is if the identity is hull-homotopic.
 For example, the Euclidean space of any dimension is Contractible to any point, the circle is not Contractible, a disconnected set is not Contractible.